sepandhaghighi/pyrgg/paper/paper.md

 # Summary
-pyrgg is a synthetic random graph generator based on DIMACS format this software generate input file for graph processing applications.
+Pyrgg is a synthetic random graph generator based on DIMACS format this software generate input file for graph processing applications.

+Pyrgg can generate graphs with this specs :

+- Weighted
+- Signed
+- Self Loop
+- Parallel Arc
+- Sparse
+- Dense

-this application get :
+This application get :

 - vertices number
 - max weight